Dvir1992/Smoothing_measured_signal/README.md

 3. in the scorebord with reference model.
  * To choose between on-the-fly method and with scoreboard you just should change the test_type in the test.sv
  * Its also important to notice that over time, the inputs block values are changed every valid_din to get better coverage.
+ * I couldn't upload the design itsself due to copyright